Grave 310, Public Lot 17263, Section 16 |

 This Family will Certainly Require Assistance

-Brooklyn Theater Fire Relief Association Records, 1876-1879, Case Notes (M)
+Courtesy of the Brooklyn Historical Society, Brooklyn Theater Fire Relief Association Records, 1876-1879, Case Notes (M) |

 It is important to note the discrepancies in records when it comes to spelling of names.
 The above report has several errors; to begin, the address was written incorrectly, as the family lived at 294 Pacific Street.
 Also, Mrs. Rose's youngest son was first named Donald Rose and then, few lines later, Daniel Rose.
 Lastly, the place of employment for Donald Rose was listed as Arbucles Printing Office, Front St. N.Y., but in my research, I found no such business entity had ever existed in New York.
 In any case, some errors were corrected as later reports were submitted to the Relief Association, while others kept being perpetuated.